dplatten/imagej-plugins/README.md

 See [www.imagingbook.com](http://imagingbook.com) for additional resources.

 ## Setup
 Clone this repository.
-It contains separate folders ``project-eclipse/``, ``project-intellij/`` and ``project-netbeans``, each containing a self-contained project for Eclipse, IntelliJ and NetBeans, respectively.
+It contains a folder for ``project-intellij/``, a self-contained project for IntelliJ.
-Choose whichever you want to use and delete (or keep) the others.

 ### IntelliJ:
 Start the **IntelliJ IDEA** and use ``Open`` in the *Welcome screen* to navigate to the ``project-intellij/`` folder.